VictoriaMetrics/VictoriaMetrics/docs/vmanomaly.md

 ## Models

-Currently, vmanomaly ships with a few common models:
+Currently, vmanomaly ships with a set of built-in models:
+> For a detailed description, see [model section](/anomaly-detection/docs/models)

 1. **ZScore**